Gérald Darmanin: Minister of Public Action and Accounts, 2017–2020

 In May 2017, Darmanin was appointed by President Emmanuel Macron to be Minister of Public Action and Accounts in the First Philippe government.
 In this capacity, he supported Bruno Le Maire, the Minister of the Economy and Finance, although himself a cabinet member.
 At the time of his appointment, he was one of the youngest members in Édouard Philippe's government.

 Soon after taking office, Darmanin announced plans to achieve 4.5 billion euros ($5.13 billion) in savings on the French government's operational budget in 2017.
 That year, he managed to bring the country's budget deficit below the EU-mandated limit of 3 percent of GDP, the first time in a decade for France.
-He also helped implement Macron’s main tax reforms and oversaw an overhaul of tax collection.
+He also helped implement Macron's main tax reforms and oversaw an overhaul of tax collection.

 In 2018 Darmanin was accused of sexual coercion and harassment by two women relating to alleged misconduct in 2009 and between 2014 and 2017, with one of the women alleging that while Mayor of Tourcoing he asked for sexual favours in exchange for providing her with social housing.
 However prosecutors dropped the case, claiming an inability to determine an "absence of consent", as Darmanin denied both allegations.
 In June 2020, the Court of Appeal of Paris ordered the reopening of the investigation.

-In 2019, Darmanin oversaw an widely discussed agreement between Google and French tax authorities, marking the end of a four-year investigation that looked at whether the company routed profits from its French activities to Ireland, which was a lower-tax jurisdiction at the time.
+In 2019, Darmanin oversaw a widely discussed agreement between Google and French tax authorities, marking the end of a four-year investigation that looked at whether the company routed profits from its French activities to Ireland, which was a lower-tax jurisdiction at the time.
 Google eventually agreed to pay almost 1 billion euros to settle all of its litigation with the tax authorities.

 In the early phase of the COVID-19 pandemic in France, Darmanin oversaw the government's efforts to mobilise 150 billion euros to support industries the hardest hit by the crisis as part of a response that pushed debt to record levels.

 In the 2020 municipal election, Darmanin was reelected as Mayor of Tourcoing but resigned soon thereafter.